sphinx-gallery/sphinx-gallery/doc/configuration.rst

           'matplotlib_animations': True,
       }

+HTML embedding options can be changed by setting ``rcParams['animation.html']`` and related options in your
+:ref:`matplotlib rcParams <matplotlib:matplotlib-rcparams>`.
+It's also recommended to ensure that "imagemagick" is available as a ``writer``, which you can check with :class:`matplotlib.animation.ImageMagickWriter.isAvailable()
+<matplotlib.animation.ImageMagickWriter>`.
-It's also recommended to ensure that "imagemagick" is available as a ``writer`` on the doc build platform, as the FFmpeg writer does not work as well for creating GIF thumbnails for the gallery pages.
-The embedding can be changed by setting ``rcParams['animation.html']`` and related options in your :ref:`matplotlib rcParams <matplotlib:matplotlib-rcparams>`.
+The FFmpeg writer in some light testing did not work as well for creating GIF thumbnails for the gallery pages.

 The following scrapers are supported: